 What’s more, the K Computer required 82,944 processors and 40 minutes of processing time to simulate only 1 second of the brain’s processing time.
 That is, it was 2,400 times slower than a brain.

-What’s more, we are not sure how far down we have to go in terms of detail—will simulating neurons and their connections be sufficient?
+We are also not sure how far down we have to go in terms of detail—will simulating neurons and their connections be sufficient?
 Or do we have to map the brain down to the level of subatomic particles?

 While consciousness still eludes us, we are less in the dark about it’s workings and whereabouts than ever before.
 Prominent leaders in fields such as neuroscience, physics, and technology, believe our brain stores the mind and that a computer can run the same process.